aschepelmann/matlab-python-interface/README.md

 Code to enable Python module method calls from MATLAB.
 Data is passed between MATLAB and Python as a list.
 Also includes example code to illustrate functionality.

-**NOTE:** The command "clear classes;" must be present in higher-level function calling this method to force MATLAB to reload the latest version of the executed Python script.
+**NOTE:** The command "clear classes;" must be present in the higher-level function calling this method to force MATLAB to reload the latest version of the executed Python script.

 ## Files
 ### Program files